 Jesus and Therapy must include Jesus:

 I can’t emphasize enough that, “The fear of the Lord is the beginning of knowledge; fools despise wisdom and instruction.
 (Proverbs 1:7).
 As a Christian, you must take this to heart.
 Regardless of whether your therapist is a believer, all their advice must be run through the lens of scripture.
 I do not think my therapist was Christian, and this was not a problem at all.
 As a matter of fact, she was encouraged by my faith and how it helped me process things in therapy and with how It gave me an anchor of hope throughout the whole process.
-Nonetheless, a therapist may give you advice that goes against a core conviction of the Gospel so it is wise to always exercise discernment.
+God was glorified in me brininging my struggles to a therapist because I showed I could trust in him and still seek professional medical help.
+Still, a therapist may give you advice that goes against a core conviction of the Gospel so it is wise to always exercise discernment.
 But do not use the excuse of not knowing if something is biblical to reject knowledge you know is in line with the Bible.
 Your therapist most likely will show you things about yourself you want to deny, do not reject wisdom and instruction.

 Therapy is a Gift from God

 This brings me to my last point: we are called to all be in community.
-This always looks like active engagement within Christian community and come sometimes looks like therapy.
-If you have continual mental health issues this means you absolutely should continue with therapy.
+This always looks like active engagement within Christian community and can sometimes looks like therapy.
+If you have continual mental health issues then you should really should consider therapy.
 My main point is that therapy is a gift from God, but it can not and should not replace more traditional forms of Christian community.

 I am painting in very broad strokes here.
 I am not an expert.
 I am sharing opinions and not intending to condemn anyone.
 I ask that you do not read your fears into what I am saying and that you give me the benefit of the doubt anytime you think I am saying something close-minded.
 I have written this article for the benefit of both Christians and non-Christians alike but I will state that I fully believe God’s existence to be an absolute truth and that at the end of the day all healing can only come by the will of God and that all will be made fully new and restored when he returns one day.